chrisnoonan98675/site/xl-release/how-to/create-release-variables.markdown

     * **XL Deploy environment**: An environment defined in an XL Deploy server
     * **XL Deploy package**: A deployment package defined in an XL Deploy server

-    **Tip**: Password variables can only be used in password fields, and other types of variables can only be used in non-password fields.
+    **Tip**: To prevent the display of passwords, password variables can only be used in password fields.
+Any other type of variable cannot be used in password fields.

-1. Next to **Default value**, optionally enter a default value(s) for the variable.
+1. Next to **Default value**, optionally enter a value for the variable.
 To add a value to a list or a set, type the value in the box and press ENTER.
 1. In the **Description** box, optionally enter a user-friendly description of the variable.
 This will appear below the fields where users can enter a value for the variable.
 1. If the variable must have a value, select **Required**.
 1. To allow users to enter or change the variable's value when starting a release, select **Show on Create Release form**.